Sports Injuries Physio Treatment

 No matter how physically fit a person is, sports injuries can still happen, resulting in pain and a long recovery period.
-The most common sports injuries and their causes are:
+The professionals at Square One Physio have extensive experience in dealing with injury assessment and rehab, including that associated with the sports.

 Shin splints occur when a runner intensifies training by running longer distances or on different surfaces.
 The injury presents as pain in the lower part of the leg and can be treated with an advice from a physiotherapist and rest.